What is P-dichlorobenzene?

 What is the Best Reduction Media for Removing P-Dichlorobenzene from Drinking Water?

-The use of the combination of granular activated carbon and packed tower aeration can remove the contaminant to below the EPA’s MCLG.
-Water filter systems like AquaOx’s whole house water filter system is designed specifically to eliminate dangerous contaminants from your drinking water.
+The use of the combination of granular activated carbon and packed tower aeration can remove the contaminant below the EPA’s MCLG.
+Water filter systems like AquaOx’s whole house water filter system are designed specifically to eliminate dangerous contaminants from your drinking water.

 If you’re worried about your family’s health and safety, install a reliable water treatment system.
 Get the best protection from cameo chemicals in tap water today and live a worry-free tomorrow!

 How Does Granular Activated Carbon Filter Out P-Dichlorobenzene?

 Granular activated carbon (GAC) adsorbs contaminants such as P-dichlorobenzene from water as it passes through the filter.
 GAC is a highly porous material with a large surface area that attracts and traps organic compounds like P-dichlorobenzene.

 The carbon is positively charged, and as water flows through it, the negatively charged P-dichlorobenzene molecules are attracted to the carbon and attached to its surface.
 This adsorption process removes the contaminant from the water and effectively reduces its concentration.